trevorscott/string_theory_ml/README.md

 ## The Standard Model Filter

-Unlike most prior work that samples the landscape arbitrarily, this pipeline filters for **physically motivated candidates**.
+This pipeline filters for **manifold candidates with physics that matches our universe**.
 Our universe has 3 generations of matter particles (electron/muon/tau, up/charm/top, etc.), which in string theory corresponds to an Euler characteristic of ±6:

 ```
 |h¹·¹ - h²·¹| = 3   →   χ = ±6
 ```

-Scanning the Kreuzer-Skarke database for this constraint yields a small, focused dataset of Standard Model candidate universes — the geometries that could plausibly describe the hidden dimensions of *our* universe.
+Scanning the Kreuzer-Skarke database for this constraint yields a focused dataset of Standard Model candidate universes — the geometries that could plausibly describe the hidden dimensions of *our* universe.

 ---